An award-winning website of inspiring stories that spark social action and build community.

-Over 25 audio stories from community leaders boldly and creatively tackling social issues in Providence.
-Listen and learn how you can be part of the story.
+25 stories told by community leaders boldly and creatively tackling social issues in Providence.

 Recent Stories on Sparks